pytorch/pytorch/docs/source/onnx.rst

 * Does not truly handle dynamic inputs

-As an attempt to support the static tracing limitations, the exporter also supports TorchScript scripting (through ``torch.jit.script``), which adds support for data-dependent control-flow, for example.
+As an attempt to support the static tracing limitations, the exporter also supports TorchScript scripting (through :func:`torch.jit.script`), which adds support for data-dependent control-flow, for example.
 However, TorchScript itself is a subset of the Python language, so not all features in Python are supported, such as in-place operations.

 :doc:`Learn more about the TorchScript-based ONNX Exporter <onnx_torchscript>`